 A brief description of the various types of refractive errors:

-Myopia (nearsightedness or short sight) is a condition where objects that are far appear blurry as against objects that are close.
-With myopia, light comes to focus in front of the retina instead of on the retina.
+Myopia (nearsightedness or short sight) is a condition where objects that far appear blurry as against close objects.
+With myopia, the light comes to focus in front of the retina instead of on the retina.

-Hypermetropia (Hyperopia, farsightedness or long sight) is a condition where objects that are close by appear blurry as opposed to distant objects.
+Hypermetropia (Hyperopia, farsightedness, or long sight) is a condition where objects that are close by appear blurry when compare to distant objects.
 The light comes to focus behind the retina instead of on it.

 Astigmatism is a condition where the eye does not focus light evenly onto the retina.
 This can cause images to appear blurry and stretched out.